 The national CIRTL Network offers a range of online workshops, webinars, and event series to help STEM grad students and postdocs refine their teaching approaches as they advance through their academic careers, including:

-Online discussions about teaching at North American universities, held monthly by live webconference between graduate students, postdocs, faculty, and staff at the 43 CIRTL Network universities.
-Anyone is welcome to join in via a web browser or the Blackboard Collaborate app.
+Online discussions about teaching at North American universities, held via webconference between graduate students, postdocs, faculty, and staff at the 40 CIRTL Network universities.
+Two workshops entitled Getting Ready to Teach in the American Classroom will be offered in Spring 2018.

 Join scholarly discussions of recent peer-reviewed research on innovation in science, technology, engineering, and mathematics (STEM) teaching.
 Discussions are held via webconference between students, postdocs, faculty, and staff from the 40 CIRTL Network universities.
 Offered as a short course in Spring 2018.